spk121/potato-make/README.md

 given on the command line, the first entry in the target list is used.

 For each top-level target, create a n-ary tree of prerequisites.
-If a target doesn't have an explicit rule, but has a suffix in SUFFIXES, add the implicit rule prerequisite.
+If a target doesn't have an explicit rule, but has a suffix that appears in one or more suffix rules, it searches for possible prerequisites that would fulfill a suffix rule.
 Continue until the tree is populated.

 Then for each node, try to compute timestamps for each target, if they exist.